 Grand Rivers is the only location with access to both Kentucky and Barkley Lakes within one mile of each other, the canal that connects both lakes, and access to the tailwaters of Kentucky and Barkley Dams.

 Fish from the banks, by boat or with our local guide service.

-It’s The Nature Of Grand Rivers
+The Nature Of Grand Rivers

 Grand Rivers is the Northern gateway to one of the United States largest National outdoor recreation areas, The Land Between The Lakes.

 Elk and bison can be seen at the Elk & Bison Prairie in Land Between The Lakes.
 Drive through this scenic, enclosed area for your chance to see these magnificent creatures up-close and personal.
 You might even have to stop and wait for these guys to get out of the road!

 Throughout LBL, deer, osprey, beaver, migratory birds and bald eagles can be seen in addition to numerous other native wildlife.
 The Woodlands Nature Station features many live animal exhibits and programs for the enjoyment of wildlife enthusiasts.